 Except as provided herein, the serving of alcoholic beverages on College property with students present is strictly prohibited.
 Violation of this policy may result in disciplinary action up to and including unpaid suspension or termination.
 A College employee who is enrolled in classes on campus is not regarded as a

-"student" in terms of this policy, so long as his/her primary relationship with the College is as an employee and he/she is of legal age to drink alcoholic beverages.
+"student" in terms of this policy, so long as they are employed on at least a half-time basis and are of legal age to drink alcoholic beverages.